 In 2014, I was an intern at ESRI R&D in Zürich under the supervision of Tom Kelly.
 In 2013, I was a visiting researcher at Yale's Department of Ecology and Evolutionary Biology.
 My supervisors were Richard Prum and Todd Harvey.

-- Accepted to Eurographics 2017, On Realism of Architectural Procedural Models, Jan Beneš, Tom Kelly, Filip Děchtěrenko, Jaroslav Křivánek, Pascal Müller, Computer Graphics Forum, Eurographics 2017 (to appear), 2017
+- On Realism of Architectural Procedural Models, Jan Beneš, Tom Kelly, Filip Děchtěrenko, Jaroslav Křivánek, Pascal Müller, Computer Graphics Forum, Eurographics 2017 (to appear), 2017

 - Procedural Modelling of Urban Road Networks, Jan Beneš, Alexander Wilkie, Jaroslav Křivánek, Computer Graphics Forum, vol. 33, p.
 132-142, 2014

 - Visualization of Color as Birds See It, Jan Beneš, Todd A. Harvey, Edgar Velázquez-Armendáriz, Richard O. Prum, SIGGRAPH Asia 2013 Poster, 2013

 Jan Kadlec, Master Thesis, Real-time rendering of 3-D fractals. (ongoing)

 Petr Laitoch, Bachelor Thesis, Procedural Modelling of Tree Bark (ongoing)

 Michal Rosa, Bachelor Thesis, Procedural Modeling of Buildings, defended & graduated 2016